Martha Brown Obituary - Fort Wayne, IN | Legacy Remembers

-Martha Brown's passing at the age of 80 on Sunday, November 15, 2020 has been publicly announced by Northern Indiana Funeral Care in Fort Wayne, IN .
+Martha Brown's passing at the age of 80 on Sunday, November 15, 2020 has been publicly announced by Hite Funeral Home in Kendallville, IN .

 Legacy invites you to offer condolences and share memories of Martha in the Guest Book below.